 On the other hand, several studies question the assumption of log-linear trade costs based on at least five arguments.
-First, the nexus between tariff and non-tariff barriers and trade costs is affected by mis-declarations at customs (see, e.g., Demir and Javorcik, 2017; Fisman and Wei, 2004; Javorcik and Narciso, 2008; Sequeira, 2016).
-Second, a non-log-linear relationship between trade-policy variables and trade costs emerges once some trade-policy measures alter prices non-proportionately (as is the case with specific tariffs) rather than proportionately (see, e.g., Hummels and Skiba, 2004; Irarrazabal et al., 2015).
-Third, work on the size and role of preference margins suggests that available preferential market access is under-used (see, e.g., Herin, 1986, Francois et al., 2006, Estevadeordal et al., 2008, Fugazza and Nicita, 2013, Krishna et al., 2021).
-Fourth, the uncertainty about expected applied tariff and non-tariff barriers may induce nonlog-linear effects of trade policy on trade costs (see, e.g., Handley and Limao, 2017, Handley and Limao, 2015, Pierce and Schott, 2016, and Crowley et al., 2016).
-Finally, nonlinearities in the relationship between trade-policy instruments and effective trade costs may relate to the incomplete but trade-cost-dependent penetration of consumer markets (see, e.g., Arkolakis, 2010).
+First, the nexus between tariff and nontariff barriers and trade costs is affected by misdeclarations at customs (see, e.g., Demir and Javorcik (2018), Fisman and Wei (2004), Javorcik and Narciso (2008), Sequeira (2016)).
+Second, a nonlog-linear relationship between trade-policy variables and trade costs emerges once some trade-policy measures alter prices nonproportionately (as is the case with specific tariffs) rather than proportionately (see, e.g., Hummels and Skiba (2004), Irarrazabal, Moxnes, and Opromolla (2015)).
+Third, work on the size and role of preference margins suggests that available preferential market access is underused (see, e.g., Herin (1986), Francois, Hoekman, and Manchin (2006), Estevadeordal, Freund, and Ornelas (2008), Fugazza and Nicita (2013), Krishna et al. (2021)).
+Fourth, the uncertainty about expected applied tariff and nontariff barriers may induce nonlog-linear effects of trade policy on trade costs (see, e.g., Handley and Limao (2017), Handley and Limao (2015), Pierce and Schott (2016), and Crowley, Song, and Meng (2016)).
+Finally, nonlinearities in the relationship between trade-policy instruments and effective trade costs may relate to the incomplete but trade-cost-dependent penetration of consumer markets (see, e.g., Arkolakis (2010)).12

-In a first step, we will evaluate how trade costs, $\hat{d}{ij}^s$ , vary along the dimensions of two measures of trade policy: tariffs, $\tau{ij}^s = \ln(1+t{ij}^s)$ , and non-tariff barriers, $\eta{ij}^s = \ln(1+n{ij}^s)$ , each expressed in ad-valorem terms, in a potentially non-linear way using a higher-order polynomial approximation while controlling for customary exogenous trade barriers and 4digit sector fixed effects.
-In this exercise, we treat $\tau{ij}^s$ and $\eta{ij}^s$ as exogenous determinants of $\hat{d}{ij}^s$ .
+In a first step, we will evaluate how trade costs, \hat{d}{ij}^s , vary along the dimensions of two measures of trade policy: tariffs, $\tau{ij}^s = \ln(1 + t{ij}^s)$, and nontariff barriers, $\eta{ij}^s = \ln(1 + n{ij}^s)$, each expressed in ad valorem terms, in a potentially nonlinear way using a higher-order polynomial approximation while controlling for customary exogenous trade barriers and 4-digit sector fixed effects.13 In this exercise, we treat τ{ij}^s and η{ij}^s as exogenous determinants of \hat{d}{ij}^s .